Juan B. R. Cooper: Cooper cabin

 Cooper contracted on February 23, 1861, with George Austin for a house to be built on the "Sud Ranch".
 The ranch was referred to by that name on the diseño, a pen-and-ink and pencil map on tracing paper documenting the ranch for the Public Land Commission.
 Austin was a native of Massachusetts who came to California in 1847 as a midshipman on the Independence.
 He had a long record of employment with Cooper.
 He served as a chairman on the U.S. Surveyor General's 1860 survey of the rancho and later was employed as caretaker of Cooper's Monterey home, the Cooper-Molera Adobe.
 The use of lap jointed corners is common to the New England states, but is quite rare in the west.
 Austin's 1861 contract called for him to build a "block house" 46 feet long and 20 feet wide.
 It was to have three rooms, "the middle room to be one window to each room on the front and back of the house - and 2 doors - one at the front and one at the back of the middle room."

 An expert forester took samples of five of the cabin's logs for tree-ring dating, using an increment borer, and took rubbings of exposed log ends.
 He documented a chronology of wet and dry weather cycles gathered from samples of living redwoods in the area.
 Based on this research, he was able to establish that the logs were originally harvested in the spring of 1861, probably during the months of April and May, within two months of the signing of the contract between Cooper and George Austin.
 He concluded the cabin was built in April or May 1861, confirming it as the oldest surviving structure in Big Sur.
 It is preserved within Pfeiffer Big Sur State Park.

 Captain Cooper School

 J.B.
 Cooper built a schoolhouse and community center on the Cooper Ranch in the 1850s.
 Big Sur pioneer Sam Trotter wrote about attending the "big dance Saturday night at the Cooper hall near the mouth of Big Sur [River] on the Cooper grant."
 The Sur schoolhouse was followed by the county-owned Pfeiffer School within what is now Pfeiffer Big Sur State Park which opened on October 20, 1916.

 Community members appealed to the Carmel Unified School District for a new school in the 1950s, but they refused to pay for the construction.
 Frances Molera, the granddaughter of John Cooper, donated land for the new school in 1961.
 She stipulated that the school should be named after her grandfather.
-The school was built by community members without assistance from the Carmel Unified School District and completed in 1962.
+The Captain Cooper School was built by community members without assistance from the Carmel Unified School District and completed in 1962.
 The district then assumed management.